rohitsandawa/Search-Movie-Project-Using-LWC/README.md

-Description:
+🎬 Search-Movie-Project-Using-LWC
-Search-Movie-Project-Using-LWC is a Salesforce Lightning Web Components (LWC) project that allows users to search for movies online using real-time data from the OMDb API.
-The app offers movie search functionality with filtering options, displays search results in an interactive UI, and shows detailed information for each selected movie.
-Component communication is implemented using Lightning Message Service for modular and scalable design.
-This repository demonstrates best practices in LWC development and API integration.
+Search-Movie-Project-Using-LWC is a dynamic Salesforce Lightning Web Components (LWC) application that empowers users to discover movies online with real-time data powered by the OMDb API.

+✨ Features
+Instant Movie Search: Find movies quickly using live data from OMDb.
+User-Friendly Interface: Intuitive design for seamless searching and browsing.
+Comprehensive Results: View detailed movie information including title, genre, release year, and more.
+Built with LWC: Leverages the power and flexibility of Salesforce Lightning Web Components.
+🚀 Get Started
+Experience a fast, elegant, and efficient way to search for movies directly within your Salesforce environment!